Financial Aid Checklist for Incoming Students

 Refunds for Living Expenses

 Living expense refunds are issued to students after the start of classes.
-Student are encouraged to sign up for direct deposit.
+Students are encouraged to sign up for direct deposit.
 You sign up for direct deposit on the billing page of your student portal.
 Refunds are issued by the Office of Student Records and Finance.

 1. Go to Federal Federal Student Aid